What is Respite?

 Who is eligible?

 Families who are raising a child or young adult (ages 3-21) with a mental health diagnosis who are struggling to access natural childcare supports for their child with special needs may be referred for respite care.
 The respite coordination process includes a needs assessment and authorization for respite services is determined based upon level of need.
-Respite is a non-clinical service and children must be psychiatrically stable in order to receive respite.
+Respite is a non-clinical service and children must be psychiatrically stable in order to receive respite services.

 Children who do not have a mental health diagnosis including those identified as Intellectually Disabled are not eligible.
 Additionally, families who have access to other natural or formal childcare supports (e.g. babysitter, nanny, PCA) do not qualify for respite services through our program.
 Similarly, families who have the financial resources to fund their own respite needs are not eligible to receive respite through BHSN.
 Families deemed ineligible are encourages to join us at networking and planning meetings and available information about other area resources will be provided.